llvm/llvm-project/clang/docs/ClangCommandLineReference.rst

 .. option:: -ffine-grained-bitfield-accesses, -fno-fine-grained-bitfield-accesses

-Use separate accesses for bitfields with legal widths and alignments.
+Use separate accesses for consecutive bitfield runs with legal widths and alignments.

 .. option:: -finline-functions, -fno-inline-functions